 Losing a job is a stressful experience.
-Adding to the stress is the decision you’ll have to make about what to do with your 401(k).
+Adding to that stress is the decision you’ll have to make about what to do with your 401(k).
 The good news is that retirement plans are portable.
 That means you can take your nest egg with you when you leave a job.
 Let’s look at the options available to you:

 Transfer to your new company’s plan.
 When you start a new job, you can move the money from your previous employer to your new employer’s retirement savings plan (if they offer one).
 Not all plans accept rollovers, so you’ll need to check with your new employer.

 Roll over your old plan to an IRA.
 You can move your retirement savings from a previous employer to an IRA without paying taxes or penalties.
 If you roll your money over to an IRA, you can continue to save for retirement while you look for new employment or start working for yourself.

 Icon is an IRA and accepts rollovers.
 You need to first open an Icon account and then we can help you with the process of rolling over your funds.

 Don’t cash out.
 Whatever you do, don’t cash out your savings, even if you think it’s a small amount.
 Not only will you have to pay taxes and an extra 10% early withdrawal penalty, but you’ll also lose out on your future savings.